oroinc/documentation/commerce/user_guide/system/menu/menu_config.rst

 .. image:: /user_guide/img/system/menus/edit/menus_application_expand.png

-To expand / collapse all menu items, click the ellipses dropdown menu in the upper-right corner of the left panel and click **Expand All** or **Collapse All**.
+To expand / collapse all menu items, click the ellipses drop-down menu on the top right of the left panel and click **Expand All** or **Collapse All**.

 .. image:: /user_guide/img/system/menus/edit/menus_application_expall.png